-Notwithstanding CPLR 211(e), the Legislature's inaction to amend CPLR 213(2) to include motions for the enforcement of marital agreements is not indicative of a legislative determination to break from the larger scheme and public policy of the six-year statute of limitations.
+Legislative inaction.
+Notwithstanding CPLR 211(e), the Legislature's inaction to amend 213(2) to include motions for the enforcement of marital agreements is not indicative of a legislative determination to break from the larger scheme and public policy of the six-year limitations period.
 In Clark v.
-Cuomo, 66 N.Y.2d 185, 190-91 (1985), the Court of Appeals, quoting the U.S. Supreme Court, in United States v.
-Price, 361 U.S. 304, 310-11 (1960), emphasized: "Legislative inaction, because of its inherent ambiguity, 'affords the most dubious foundation for drawing positive inferences."
-In New York State Ass'n of Life Underwriters v.
-New York State Banking Dept., 83 N.Y.2d 353, 363 (1994), the petitioner's reliance on the Legislature's failure to include a specific provision in the Banking Law was "unpersuasive": "It is settled that inaction by the Legislature is inconclusive in determining legislative intent."
+Cuomo, 66 N.Y.2d 185, 190-91 (1985), the Court of Appeals, quoting United States v.
+Price, 361 U.S. 304, 310-311 (1960), emphasized: "Legislative inaction, because of its inherent ambiguity, 'affords the most dubious foundation for drawing positive inferences."; New York State Ass'n of Life Underwriters v.
+New York State Banking Dept., 83 N.Y.2d 353, 363 (1994) ("It is settled that inaction by the Legislature is inconclusive in determining legislative intent.")